Robust Change Detection for Large-Scale Data Streams: Breakdown point analysis

 Moreover, if we let $M (=1/\sqrt{2\pi \sigma^2}),$ then $|f_\theta(x)| \le M$ for all $x.$ By the definition in (\ref{eqnM0M1}), we have $|M(\alpha)| \le 2 M^{\alpha} / \alpha,$ which is finite for any $\alpha > 0.$ This implies that for normal distributions, $\epsilon^{*}(N_{\alpha}) > 0$ for any $\alpha > 0.$ Thus our proposed $L_{\alpha}$-CUSUM based scheme with $\alpha > 0$ is much more robust than the classical CUSUM scheme.

-Note the false alarm breakdown point of our proposed scheme does not require any information about the contamination ratio $\epsilon$ and contamination distribution $g.$ Therefore, we proposed to choose the optimal robustness parameter $\alpha$ which maximizes the false alarm breakdown point in (\ref{eqnBreakpoint1}).
-That is

-To be more specific, let us use the same example when $f_{\theta_0} \sim N(0,1)$ and $f_{\theta_1} \sim N(1,1).$ By (\ref{dvalue}), we can compute the value $d_{\alpha}(0,1)$ for any $\alpha\ge 0.$ While we do not have analytic formula for the upper bound $M(\alpha)$ in (\ref{eqnM0M1}), its numerical value can be easily found by brute-force exhaustive search over the real line $x \in (-\infty, \infty).$ Figure \ref{fig:bd} shows the false alarm breakdown point of our proposed scheme $N_{\alpha}(b,d)$ when $\alpha$ varies from $0$ to $2.$ We can see clearly the breakdown point will first increase and then decrease, which yields the optimal choice of $\alpha_{opt}$ as $0.51,$ with corresponding breakdown point as $0.233.$ That means our proposed scheme with the choice of $\alpha=0.51$ could tolerate $23.3\%$ arbitrarily bad observations in terms of keeping the designed false alarm constraint stable.
+To see the optimal choice of $\alpha$ based on (\ref{equ:alphaopt2}), let us consider a concrete numerical example when $f_{\theta_0} \sim N(0,1)$ and $f_{\theta_1} \sim N(1,1).$ By (\ref{dvalue}), we can compute the value $d_{\alpha}(0,1)$ for any $\alpha\ge 0.$ While we do not have analytic formula for the upper bound $M(\alpha)$ in (\ref{eqnM0M1}), its numerical value can be easily found by brute-force exhaustive search over the real line $x \in (-\infty, \infty).$ The result shows the false alarm breakdown point of our proposed scheme $N_{\alpha}$ will first increase and then decrease as $\alpha$ varies from $0$ to $2.$, and yields the optimal choice of $\alpha_{opt}$ as $0.51,$ with corresponding breakdown point as $0.233.$ That means our proposed scheme with the choice of $\alpha=0.51$ could tolerate $23.3\%$ arbitrarily bad observations in terms of keeping the designed false alarm constraint stable.

-It is interesting to compare the performance of the two choices of $\alpha_{oracle}$ in (\ref{equ:alphaopt}) and $\alpha_{opt}$ in (\ref{equ:alphaopt2}).
-By the previous subsection, when $\epsilon=0.1$ and contamination distribution is $N(0,3^2),$ we get $\alpha_{oracle}=0.21$ with the efficiency improvement as $63\%.$ If we use $\alpha_{opt}=0.51,$ we will get the corresponding efficiency improvement as $55\%,$ which makes sense because $\alpha_{opt}$ uses the full information of the outliers.
-However, from Theorem \ref{thm6} and Figure \ref{fig:bd}, we can get the false alarm breakdown point of our proposed scheme with the choice of $\alpha_{oracle}=0.21$ is $0.217,$ which implies $\alpha_{oracle}$ can tolerate less arbitrarily contaminations than the choice of $\alpha_{opt}.$ In the next section, we will also compare the performance of the two choices of $\alpha$ by conducting simulation studies.